laurapratt87/UR-Cyber-Security-ELK-Stack-Project/README.md

 ![alt text](https://github.com/joshblack07/UR-Cyber-Security-ELK-Stack-Project/blob/main/Diagrams/ELK_Diagram.jpg "ELK Diagram")

+I created an ELK stack that allows the automatation of monitoring the performance of multiple virtual machines in one database.
+By using the ELK Server in conjunction with containers, the benefits are:

+  - Scalability and Elasticity
+  - Efficiency of Resources
+  - Increased Security
+  - App Isolation

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above, or select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.

 This document contains the following details: